arko-cell/Impact-of-Discounts-and-Customer-Type-on-Revenue-A-Statistical-Analysis-using-Python/README.md

-# Pricing & Customer Revenue Analysis Using Statistical Inference
+# Impact of Discounts and Customer Type on Revenue using Statistical Analysis

 ## Business Context
 Understanding how pricing strategies and customer behavior influence revenue is